Sinking of the Niš: Rescue operation

 Even during the storm, local boatmen with their small boats and dinghies came to the rescue, but were hindered by the weather.
 Medical crews from the Military Medical Academy arrived only at 15:00, so as Aleksandar Ranković and Slobodan Penezić Krcun, ministers of the interior of Yugoslavia and Serbia, respectively, and Serbian minister Jovan Veselinov.
-10 boats sailed out while some of the boat owners on the bank in front of the Nebojša Tower were throwing cables and grapnels into the water, dragging out the survivors who would grab on the cords.
+Ten boats sailed out while some of the boat owners on the bank in front of the Nebojša Tower were throwing cables and grapnels into the water, dragging out the survivors who would grab on the cords.
 As some boatmen lived on the bank, their family members were the first to take in the survivors, trying to keep them warm.
 A group of soldiers also helped taking the survivors ashore.

 In the afternoon, the salvage operation began.
 Diver Bogoljub Perić was the first to examine the wreck at the bottom of the river.
-In one, out of two compartments for passengers, he numbered 56 bodies.
-They included one crew member who was still grasping onto the mast, and 7 children.
-By the 7:30 in the morning of 10 September, all bodies from the wreckage were retrieved.
-The Niš was lifted from the riverbed by the Soča floating elevator, which dragged it to the bank.
-The lifting of the ship was hampered with various difficulties, but the Soča finished the raising of the Niš at 04:00 on the 11 September.
-The ship was in an upward position, as if its still sailing, and oddly, wasn't much damaged.
+In one of the two passenger compartments he counted 56 bodies.
+They included one crew member who was still grasping onto the mast, and seven children.
+By 7:30 on the morning of 10 September, all the bodies that were inside the ship had been retrieved.
+Niš was lifted from the riverbed by the Soča floating elevator, which dragged it to shore.
+The lifting of the ship was hampered with various difficulties, but the Soča finished the raising of the Niš at 04:00 on 11 September.
+The ship was in an upward position, as if it was still sailing, and had not sustained much damage.

 Fatalities

 The police initially reported 90 dead.
-The number included 3 out of 6 crew members.
-But in the days to come, bodies of the drowned passengers were being retrieved from the locations downstream the Danube: Pančevo Bridge, banks at Vinča, Ritopek, etc. The number of dead bodies grew to 126 or 127, however the exact number is still unknown.
+This figure included three of the six crew members.
+Over the coming days, the bodies of the drowned passengers were retrieved from multiple locations downstream of the Danube: the Pančevo Bridge, river banks at Vinča, Ritopek, and so on.
+The number of dead bodies that were recovered ultimately grew to 126 or 127, however the exact number is still unknown.

-The number of boarded passengers was unknown, to begin with.
-The Niš was planned for 60 passengers, but for that specific ride 106 tickets were sold.
+The number of boarded passengers was unknown to begin with.
+The Niš had the capacity to carry 60 passengers, but for that specific ride 106 tickets were sold.
 However, in addition to this number, there were the passengers who had daily and monthly tickets, and children and pupils who didn't pay for the ticket at all.
 In addition, 30 passengers and crew members survived the sinking, which mean there were some 160 passengers on board.
 Witnesses at the Nebojša Tower estimated that they observed some 60 "heads" in the water, meaning that at least half of them still didn't survive, despite reaching the surface of the water.